ephemeralenvironments/ephemeralenvironments/content/features/testing.md

 ## Human Testing (QA and UAT)
-- ephemeral environments are an asset to QA teams, as they are set up to continuously run automated tests and test individual features in parallel
+- preview environments are an asset to QA teams, as they are set up to continuously run automated tests and test individual features in parallel
 - QA can find bugs early on in the process and find where a feature breaks
-- QA people are not blocked if a feature breaks any given staging environment, since features are isolated across multiple ephemeral environments
+- QA people are not blocked if a feature breaks any given staging environment, since features are isolated across multiple preview environments
 - often, the best way to find bugs is through internal stakeholders interacting with the branch
 - key stakeholders can now interact with new features and iterate on feedback before the features reach production